Skip to main content

 Understanding Realm ID

 QuickBooks uses a Realm ID (also called Company ID) to identify which QuickBooks company a user is accessing.
-This ID is automatically captured during the OAuth authorization flow when a user connects their QuickBooks account.
-The Realm ID is stored with the user's credentials and used in all API requests to ensure operations are performed on the correct company.
+It must be set in General Settings before connecting.
+The Realm ID is included in every API request URL to ensure operations are performed on the correct company.

-Each QuickBooks company has a unique Realm ID, so users working with multiple companies will need to create separate connections for each company.
+Each QuickBooks company has a unique Realm ID, so users working with multiple companies will need to create separate integrations for each company.

 Setting up OAuth